Serpentine Meaning and Properties

 Serpentine is used mainly as a decorative stone or for ornamental objects.
 Serpentine gemstones have been used as a source of magnesium, in asbestos and for personal adornment or sculpture throughout history.
 Various serpentine minerals have even been used in architecture for thousands of years.

 Serpentine is believed to help establish control over one's life.
-According to metaphysical beliefs, serpentine provides a clearing of thought to better facilitate meditation.
-Serpentine is said to clear clouded areas of the chakras and stimulate the crown chakra, promoting spiritual understanding and psychic abilities.
+According to metaphysical beliefs, serpentine meaning is associated with a clearing of thought to better facilitate meditation.
+Serpentine is said to clear clouded areas of the chakras, and serpentine meaning is linked to the crown chakra, promoting spiritual understanding and psychic abilities.

 Serpentine is actually a group of magnesium silicate minerals, which are related but have different structures.
 All variations of serpentine are a basic magnesium silicate, with many containing iron as well.
 Serpentine may also contain smaller quantities of elements such as chromium, nickel and cobalt.
 Serpentine is found in two aggregate structures: leafy serpentine (leafy antigorite) and fibrous serpentine (fibrous chrysotile), with very fine fibrous varieties designated as asbestos serpentine.
 Serpentine has a greasy to silky luster and is sensitive to acids.
 Colors are often spotty.